jrdeslippe/perfportsite/docs/perfport/measurements/index.md

 One subtlety that this approach hides is that it is possible that shared source-code requires more lines than source-code intended for a single architecture or, in some cases, even two sets of separate source-code intended for multiple architectures.
-We ignore this case for now, assuming that using a portable approach to express an algorithm doesn't signficant change the amount of code required.
+We ignore this case for now, assuming that using a portable approach to express an algorithm doesn't significant change the amount of code required.

 ## Measuring Performance